Photography: Jacqui in her Abbotsford Studio by Eryca Green, 2024

-Jacqui has exhibited extensively throughout Australia and internationally and has been included in exhibitions such as Beating About the Bush, Art Gallery of Ballarat; 20/20, the National Portrait Gallery, Canberra; Magic Object, Adelaide Biennial of Australian Art, AGSA; Theatre of the World, MONA; Alles Masquerade, Museum Rot, Germany; Todays/Tomorrow, Cape Town, South Africa, Living Rooms, curated by Robert Wilson, Louvre Museum, Paris; Outlands, Volta, Switzerland; and Wonderworks, Hong Kong.
+Notable exhibitions include, Horse Girl Energy, Latrobe Regional Gallery, 2024, Beating About the Bush, Art Gallery of Ballarat, 2023; 20/20, the National Portrait Gallery, Canberra; Magic Object, 2016 Adelaide Biennial of Australian Art, AGSA; Theatre of the World, MONA; Alles Masquerade, Museum Rot, Germany; Todays/Tomorrow, Cape Town, South Africa, Living Rooms, by Robert Wilson, Louvre Museum, Paris; Outlands, Volta, Switzerland; and Wonderworks, Hong Kong.
+Her work has been acknowledged through major survey shows, The Offering, Tweed Regional Gallery, 2023 and Familija, Benalla Art Gallery, 2016.

 ABC TV ‘Artscape' Anatomy, Heart, directed by Amos Gebhardt, tells the story about Jacqui’s muse was awarded Best Documentary at MIFF 2008.